heroiclabs/nakama-js/README.md

 ## Usage

-You can add the client to your project with `yarn add nakama-js`.
+You can add the client to your project with `yarn add @heroiclabs/nakama-js`.
 This will add the dependency to your `package.json`.
 You can also use NPM or Bower to download and add the dependency to your project.

 We have a guide which covers how to use the client with lots of code examples: